Passion, expertise, experience.

 Janelle holds a Bachelor of Commerce, with a major in Entrepreneurship and Innovation, which she has put to work for Industry Canada, the Petroleum Human Resources Council of Canada, CentrePoint Non-Profit Management, Hudson's Bay Co., and the Calgary Homeless Foundation.

 Ange Neil | Collaborator

-Ange Neil is a Bachelor of Social Work student at the University of Calgary.
-Ange brings a lived experience lens in her work on homelessness, mental health, poverty, and systemic oppression.
+Ange Neil is a recent Bachelor of Social Work graduate from the University of Calgary.
+Ange brings a lived experience lens in their work on homelessness, mental health, poverty, and systemic oppression.
 Ange has many years of frontline experience working with young people struggling with addiction, mental health disorders, homelessness, and legal issues.
 Ange’s abilities to critically think about and challenge the social issues impacting our community leads them to bring creative solutions and effective interventions.

 Ange is a passionate advocate and public speaker and has traveled across Alberta for the past eight years sharing their experience of adversity in various capacities and venues.
 Most recently, they have emceed and shared their first-hand experience at the Calgary Youth Prevent and End Homelessness Plan 2017 Refresh.
 Ange uses photography and the written word to document their gender transition & recovery journey, inspire people to join in recovery, and find the light amidst the darkness: for more on Ange, check out AngeNeil.com.